Litho Printing vs Digital Print, Which Is Best?

-There’s lots to be said about the two different printing methods, but in this quick guide we'll stick to the most important considerations: print quality, speed, and cost.
+There is a lot to be said about the two different printing methods, but in this guide, we'll stick to the most important considerations: print quality, speed, and cost.
 But first, let's start with a look at how digital and litho printing work.

 Digital and litho printing are two completely different printing methods, and each has its own strengths.
 Knowing the key differences between the two will help you decide which process is right for your print job, especially if you're looking to print flyers and leaflets in large numbers.